 The woven T-Joint reinforcements were modelled in TexGen to enable them to be automatically generated with varying weft configurations.
 Determining the ordering of the weft yarns as they wrap around each other from the pattern draft was automated with a new Python tool, allowing the generation of T-Joints for input into the optimisation.
 The methodology for producing the weaves after determining the ordering of the weft interlacement was described with the process of adding nodes, changing sections and moving them into the correct positions.

 Voxel meshing was compared against smoothed octree voxel meshing to establish which is the most efficacious for the automatic meshing needed for optimisations of T-Joint weaves.
-Voxel meshing hasbeen the standard meshing method for 3D weaves due to its robustness and quick method of generating good aspect ratio, consistent quality elements.
+Voxel meshing has historically been the standard meshing method for 3D weaves due to its robustness and quick method of generating good aspect ratio, consistent quality elements.
 Octree voxel meshing builds on this by subdividing the elements at the material interfaces allowing a closer approximation of the true interface surfaces.
-Further smoothing iterations remove the stepped-like interface but can lead to distorted elements so care should be taken to limit the number of iterations ensure the element quality does not deteriorate.
+Further smoothing iterations remove the step-like interface but can lead to distorted elements so care should be taken to limit the number of iterations ensure the element quality does not deteriorate.
 In either case, it was found these do not contribute to the overall stiffness response but can reduce interface stresses caused by shear locking.
 The T-joint models were created within a TexGen prism domain which allowed the outline of the T-shape to be specified using a polygon defined by a set of points before being meshed with a voxel mesh.
 As part of the work to generate finite element models of T-joint weaves, the octree voxel mesh was extended to be used with this form of domain.

 After this a modelling scheme for determining the failure initiation load under tensile pull off testing was described using Hashin’s failure criteria and the modified Von Mises criteria for the yarns and matrix respectively.
 This relied on evaluating the stresses, post-completion of the finite element analysis, in the elements at each frame and accumulating the number of failed elements until a threshold was reached.
 The advantage to this approach is the speed of determining an initial failure load without having to run user subroutines which are called at every iteration.

 Building on the work in the earlier chapters, the ability to automatically generate weave patterns from the pattern draft, mesh them and model the tensile pull-off test determining a point of initial failure enabled an optimisation to be run to find weaves with the highest initial failure load under tensile pull-off testing.
 To perform the optimisation, which relies on generating permutations of design strings, the design variables were encoded as 4 bit binary strings.
 The best weave was compared against both the orthogonal weave with no weft crossover and the worst performing textile evaluated during the optimisation.
-The features that caused the weave chosen to be the best performing was determined to be the flattened junction region which was formed by a combination of some crossover and self-entanglement of the weft yarns as they entered the bifurcation region.
+The feature that caused the weave chosen to be the best performing was determined to be the flattened junction region which was formed by a combination of some crossover and self-entanglement of the weft yarns as they entered the bifurcation region.